gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ### Database migration: reproducing a deadlock

 Two migration tasks each acquire locks in opposite order.
 Once in a thousand runs they deadlock.
-Without blanket you'd loop the test hoping to get lucky.
+Without blanket you would loop the test hoping to get lucky.
 With blanket, force task 1 to hold the users lock while task 2 holds the orders lock, then have each reach for the other's:

 ```python
 import blanket